-The Quezon canal - Don Tomas thought of digging a canal that would
+The Quezon canal or the loggers' canal - Don Tomas thought of digging

-link Basiad Bay and Calauag Bay from where he could transport his logs for delivery to Calauag sawmill.
-Aside from transporting
+a canal that would link Basiad Bay and Calauag Bay from where he could transport his logs for delivery to Calauag sawmill.

-the long route (around the peninsula) could take days of travel.
+those days passing the long route (around the peninsula) could take days of travel.

 The diggings and construction begun in 1926 importing 200 Ilocanos from Ilocandia.
 They